"deforestation free" supply chains: New EU Regulation approved

 Reducing deforestation and forest degradation

 Deforestation and forest degradation are occurring at an alarming rate, aggravating climate change and the loss of biodiversity.
-The main driver of deforestation and forest degradation is the expansion of agricultural land to produce commodities such as cattle, wood, palm oil, soy, cocoa or coffee.
+The main driver of deforestation and forest degradation is the expansion of agricultural land to produce commodities such as cattle, wood, palm oil, soy, rubber, cocoa or coffee.
 The EU is a relevant consumer of commodities associated with deforestation and forest degradation.
 The objective of the regulation is therefore to curb deforestation and forest degradation that is provoked by EU consumption and production.
 This, in turn, is expected to reduce GHG emissions and global biodiversity loss.

 "Deforestation free" means that the commodities and derived products, including those used or contained in the relevant products, have been produced on land that has not been subjected to deforestation.
 The "cut off date" established to determine if land has been subject to deforestation is December 31, 2020.